8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 Jean Nouvel's museum floats on Saadiyat Island under a 180-meter geometric dome designed to create a "rain of light" — 7,850 stars in a layered pattern that filters sunlight into moving pinpoints across the gallery floors.
 The effect changes throughout the day.
 In the morning, the light is sharp and geometric.
 By afternoon, it softens into diffused gold.

 The collection spans 6,000 years: Egyptian sarcophagi, Mughal miniatures, a Bellini Madonna, a Da Vinci, and contemporary works in dialogue across civilizations.
-The curatorial philosophy — placing objects from different cultures side by side to show universal human themes — is genuinely thought-provoking.
+The curatorial philosophy — placing objects from different cultures side by side to reveal universal human themes — is genuinely thought-provoking.

 Entry: 63 AED (~$17).
 Open Tue-Sun 10AM-6:30PM (Thu-Sat until 9:30PM), closed Mondays.
 Audio guide included.
 Allow 3-4 hours.
-The building is worth the price alone.
+The building alone is worth the price.

 3. Mangrove National Park Kayaking